Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Cluster Evolution and Destruction

-In Figure \ref{fig:l1e}, we show the median tidal strength experienced by all of our clusters throughout their lifetime as a function of cluster age.
-The median tidal strength experienced by clusters is lowest during the earliest phases of cluster formation, but as the galactic disk begins to assemble, the tidal strength steadily increases as \texttt{m12i} transitions from its bursty mode of star formation into a thick disk galaxy.
-But once clusters begin forming in the disk, the tidal field is largely constant with a large scatter.
-There, clusters are simply destroyed based on their age and median tidal strength, carving out a roughly triangular region in Figure \ref{fig:l1e} where older clusters are more preferentially destroyed at higher median $\lambda_{1,e}$.
+In Fig.\ \ref{fig:l1e}, we show the median tidal strength experienced by all of our clusters throughout their lifetime as a function of cluster age.
+The median tidal strength experienced by clusters is lowest during the earliest phases of galaxy formation, but as the galactic disk begins to assemble, the tidal strength steadily increases as \texttt{m12i} transitions from its bursty mode of star formation into a thick disk galaxy.
+Once clusters begin forming in the disk, the tidal field is largely constant, with a wide scatter determined by the cluster's initial orbital position and eccentricity in the disk.
+This carves out a roughly triangular region in Fig.\ \ref{fig:l1e} where older clusters are more preferentially destroyed at higher median $\lambda_{1,e}$.
 This has important implications for the long-term survival (or lack thereof) of disk clusters, particularly the open clusters observed in the MW.
 A better understanding of this process will require both a higher-resolution tracking of the potential experienced by clusters in the disk and a real-time treatment of tidal shocking during the cluster integrations; see \S \ref{ss:tides} and Appendix \ref{apx:shocking}.